-This might seem like an overwhelming question that every grower tend to overthink about.
+This might seem like an overwhelming question that every grower tends to overthink.
 However, the answer to it is quite simple.
 The answer is as simple as “use your nose”.
 You read it right, using your nose is the most accurate test you could run to know the right time to change your carbon filter in the grow tent.

 Step 1: Take A One Day Break Away From Your Grow Tent

-Step 2: Before Smelling The Grow Tent, Do Any Excercise To Boost Your Bloow Flow
+Step 2: Before Smelling The Grow Tent, Do Any Excercise To Boost Your Blood Flow

-Step 3: Smell The Grow Tent Carfully For Any Smell Leakage
+Step 3: Smell The Grow Tent Carefully For Any Smell Leakage